Ragnarok540/astspy/README.md

 # astspy
-astspy (Abstract Syntax Tree SPY) is an open source command line tool to get information from Python source code files.
+astspy (Abstract Syntax Tree SPY) is an open source command line tool to extract information from Python source code files.

 astspy can be used with Python 3 and 2 code, but make sure to analyze files from each version in their respective environments.